TraverseData/traverse-retargeting-advertiser-documentation/README.md

 Exclusion lists are used to specify users to exclude from campaigns.

-Clients cannot currently manage exclusion lists programmatically.
+Clients cannot currently create exclusion lists programmatically.

 In the meantime, please reach out and we will provide you an exclusion-list ID.